In a Nutshell

 Shop around and visit various credit union websites to see their specific requirements for payday alternative loans.
 Some credit unions even allow members to apply for these loans online.

-What other borrowing options should I consider?
+What other options should I consider outside of payday alternative loans?

 If you don’t want to apply for a payday alternative loan in an emergency, here are a few other options you may want to explore.